sanvog/sanvog/README.md

 ### Hi there 👋
-I am a Hyper Island student.
+I am a Hyper Island frontend student.

 <!--
 **sanvog/sanvog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.